CUBRID/cubrid-manual/en/sql/transaction.rst

 When the connection between an application and the CAS is closed, all result sets are automatically closed even if you have set cursor holdability in the application.
 The setting value of
 **KEEP_CONNECTION**, the broker parameter, affects cursor holdability of the result set.

-*   KEEP_CONNECTION = OFF: Cursor holdability is not allowed.
 *   KEEP_CONNECTION = ON: Cursor holdability is not affected.
 *   KEEP_CONNECTION = AUTO: The CAS cannot be restarted while the result set with cursor holdability is open.